ngocuong0105/dendron-wiki/vault/random.Books.Trustworthy Online Controlled Experiments.md

 # 6. Organizational Metrics

-Objectives and Key Results (OKRs).
+Objectives and Key Results ([OKRs](https://github.com/joelparkerhenderson/objectives-and-key-results)).

 Objecties represent long-term goals and Key results short-term goals.

+Objectives are ambitious, and should feel somewhat uncomfortabl

+Key Results are measurable; they should be easy to grade with a number

 Types of metrics: